Arakan Army: Objectives

 The Arakan Army claims that they stand for self-determination for the multi-ethnic Arakanese population as well as the safeguarding and promotion of the national identity and cultural heritage of the Arakan people.
+It aims to establish an "Arakan Nation" through the "Way of Rakhita".
 In an interview with the Arakha Media (AKK) conducted in August 2021, the Commander-in-chief of the Arakan Army stated that the political objective of the armed revolution is to restore the sovereignty of the Arakan, and there had been no bargaining in the attempt to regain the lost sovereignty and there would not be in the future either.

+General Twan Mrat Naing has declared that the AA aims to clear the Myanmar military from Rakhine State.
+His goal is to establish a confederate region where the Rakhine people have the right to self-determination and to shape their own destiny.

 On 10 April 2024, the Arakan Army rebranded its Arakanese name from "Rakhine Army" (ရက္ခိုင့်တပ်တော်) to "Arakan Army" (အာရက္ခတပ်တော်) to represent all people of Rakhine State.

 Deployment

 Most AA soldiers were originally trained at the KIA Military Academy.
 Since 2014, the AA has set up its own training camps in Rakhine State.
 According to the Myanmar Peace Monitor, the AA had more than 1,500 troops in 2014, including personnel stationed in the Rakhine State near Myanmar's border with Bangladesh.
 The Irrawaddy stated in September 2015 that the AA had more than 2,500 troops and 10,000 personnel in their civilian wing.
 In June 2020, the AA chief claimed that the group has more than 20,000 soldiers.
 In a December 2021 interview, Twan Mrat Naing claimed that the AA had grown to 30,000 troops.

 Although the AA was initially trained by the KIA, it later aligned itself more with the United Wa State Army (UWSA) through the Federal Political Negotiation and Consultative Committee.
 In 2020, India accused China of assisting rebel groups, including the UWSA and AA, by supplying weapons and providing hideouts within Indian territory.
 AA has received Chinese-made weapons, such as surface-to-surface missiles used during an attack on the Myanmar Navy in 2019.

 According to The Irrawaddy report, the Arakan Army is relatively independent and less reliant on China compared to other ethnic armed groups.
+The Arakan Army also grew its influent providing support ranging from training to ammunition to at least 23 armed groups, mostly in the regions bordering Rakhine state.

 Arakan Army enforces conscription for all residents over 18 in Rakhine state.
-Men (18-45) will train for two months and serve two years, while women (18-35) must also serve.
+Men (18–45) will train for two months and serve two years, while women (18–35) must also serve.
 According to AA representatives, non-Arakanese groups such as the Bamar and Rohingya are officially exempt from conscription, but individuals can join voluntarily.
 Arakan Army troops reportedly includes members of other ethnic groups beyond from Myanmar with Bangladeshi citizens from Chakma, Marma, and Tanchangya community.